The Student Code of Conduct and Conduct Process from the UNH Student Rights, Rules & Responsibilities

 (e) Misconduct that violates conditions of probation or indicates repeated violations.

-(f) Misconduct that harms others because of their particular race, religion, gender, sexual orientation or other category protected by law or university policy.
+(f) Misconduct that harms others because of their particular gender, race, color, gender identity, ethnicity, national origin, age, disability, religion, marital status, pregnancy, sexual orientation, personal appearance, veteran status, genetic information, or any other legally protected characteristic or university policy.

 (g) Misconduct that involves hosting a gathering where prohibited drinking has occurred/common sources.